-However, the majority of prospective participants responded positively, and a few went so far as to recommend additional repositories for the Project Directors and Manager to contact based on regional connections and collaborations.
-The Project Directors and Manager were able to expand the geographic area down the East Coast to include additional regional Jewish historical societies or institutions with relevant collections.
-They spoke on the phone with a total of 20 repositories.
+However, most of prospective participants responded positively, and a few went so far as to recommend additional repositories to contact based on regional connections and collaborations.
+The project directors and manager expanded the geographic area down the east coast to include additional regional Jewish historical societies or institutions with relevant collections.
+The team spoke by phone with 20 repositories.
 Ultimately, the following 13 organizations agreed to participate:

-- 1. Beth Ahabah Museum and Archives (Richmond, VA) - 2.
-Charlotte Jewish Archives at the Jewish Historical Society of Greater Charlotte (Charlotte, NC) - 3.
-Jewish Buffalo Archives Project, University at Buffalo (SUNY) and Bureau of Jewish Education of Greater Buffalo (Buffalo, NY) - 4.
-Jewish Heritage Foundation of North Carolina and Duke University's Rubenstein Library (Durham, NC) - 5.
-Jewish Heritage Museum of Monmouth County (Freehold, NJ) - 6.
-Jewish Historical Society of Central Jersey (New Brunswick, NJ) - 7.
-Jewish Historical Society of Delaware (Wilmington, DE) - 8.
-Jewish Historical Society of Fairfield County (Stamford, CT) - 9.
-Jewish Historical Society of Greater Hartford (West Hartford, CT) - 10.
-Jewish Historical Society of Greater New Haven (New Haven, CT) - 11.
-Jewish Historical Society of Western Massachusetts (South Deerfield, MA) - 12.
-Rhode Island Jewish Historical Association (Providence, RI) - 13.
-University of North Carolina Chapel Hill, Southern Historical Collection (Chapel Hill, NC)
+- Beth Ahabah Museum and Archives (Richmond, VA) - Charlotte Jewish Archives at the Jewish Historical Society of Greater Charlotte (Charlotte, NC) - Jewish Buffalo Archives Project, University at Buffalo (SUNY) and Bureau of Jewish Education of Greater Buffalo (Buffalo, NY) - Jewish Heritage Foundation of North Carolina and Duke University's Rubenstein Library (Durham, NC) - Jewish Heritage Museum of Monmouth County (Freehold, NJ) - Jewish Historical Society of Central Jersey (New Brunswick, NJ)

+- Jewish Historical Society of Delaware (Wilmington, DE) - Jewish Historical Society of Fairfield County (Stamford, CT) - Jewish Historical Society of Greater Hartford (West Hartford, CT) - Jewish Historical Society of Greater New Haven (New Haven, CT) - Jewish Historical Society of Western Massachusetts (South Deerfield, MA) - Rhode Island Jewish Historical Association (Providence, RI) - University of North Carolina Chapel Hill, Southern Historical Collection (Chapel Hill, NC)

 The Jewish Buffalo Archives Project served solely as a data collaborator.
 (The organization was in the middle of a move and preferred to forgo the site visit component of phase one.)
 One factor of success for the project was the fact that the final list of participants represented an even more diverse spectrum of institutions and collections than originally envisioned.
-The participant list included everything from small, volunteer-run institutions to large collections affiliated with universities.
+The participant list included small, volunteer-run institutions to large collections affiliated with universities.